mogria/msnake/README.md

     $ make

 After you've done that you can execute the file `bin/msnake`.
-If you want it to install this game to you system simply execute:
+If you want it to install this game to your system simply execute:

     # make install